knovatu/knovatu.github.io/README.md

 This is the official repository of [Byte Maze](https://bytemaze.github.io/), a website created with the idea of sharing content about technologies, whether about programming languages, software, technologies, cultures, tips, or any other topic related to the world of technology.

-I've always been a fan of collaborative work, so if you feel like contributing some technology-related content, choosing a topic, and developing your idea, you're always welcome here.
+We are a group of people who like collaborative work, so if you feel like contributing any content related to technology, choosing a topic, and developing your idea, you are always welcome here.

 **Byte Maze** is a static website built with [Jekyll](https://jekyllrb.com/).
 All content is generated using [Markdown](https://www.markdownguide.org/).
 To learn more about this lightweight markup language, you can use this [link](https://daringfireball.net/projects/markdown/syntax#blockquote).